AD&D Insurance vs. Life Insurance: What’s the Difference & Which One Should You Get?

 As a Standalone Policy

-Opting for AD&D as a separate policy offers greater flexibility in customizing the terms and conditions to fit your specific needs.
+Opting for AD&D insurance as a separate policy offers greater flexibility in customizing the terms and conditions to fit your specific needs.
 This route may also provide higher coverage limits, but it does mean managing another separate policy.

 As Part of Group Life Insurance

-Many employers offer AD&D Insurance as part of their group life insurance benefits.
+Many employers offer AD&D insurance as part of their group life insurance benefits.
 This is often the most cost-effective way to obtain coverage.
 However, the policy terms are generally standardized, offering less room for customization.
 Additionally, coverage may lapse if you change employers.

 Compare Life Insurance Rates